 However, if you are working with light or translucent polymer clay then keep this in mind to avoid ruining your project.

-Also, if you live at a high altitude, then your baking time will be different.
-As general rule of thumb, baking times will be longer and you will need to use a higher temperature as well.
+In addition, a general rule of thumb is that baking times will be longer and you will need to use a higher temperature as well at higher elevations.

 Temperate Control for Polymer Clay

-Get a good separate thermometer to test out how hot your oven can get and how you will manage it.
+Get a good separate thermometer to test out how hot your oven can get.

 Convection ovens, i.e. ovens with a fan and exhaust system, are much better at maintaining the required temperature because the air is blown out when it gets too hot.